SATVIKVARA/SATVIKVARA/README.md

-- 👋 Hi, I’m @SATVIKVARA
+- 👋 Hi, I’m @SATVIKVARA Founder of PROJECTCURIOSITY
-- 👀 I’m interested in CreativeCoding
+- 👀 I’m interested in CreativeCoding, Deep Learning
 - 🌱 I’m currently learning ...Artificial Intelligence and Machine Learning
 - 💞️ I’m looking to collaborate on ...Github
-- 📫 How to reach me ...
+- 📫 Reach me thorugh my LinkedIn https://www.linkedin.com/in/satwik-vara/

 <!---
 SATVIKVARA/SATVIKVARA is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.